 The people listed below should contribute to the meetings:

-- The child's social worker and/or other professional associated with the child e.g. personal adviser or advocate;
+- The child/young person's social worker and/or other professional associated with the child e.g. personal adviser or advocate;

-- For children in residential care, the child's link worker/keyworker and, where appropriate the home manager;
+- For children/young people in residential care, the child/young person's link worker/keyworker and, where appropriate the home manager;

-- For children in foster care, the foster carers and their supervising social worker.
+- For children/young people in foster care, the foster carers and their supervising social worker.

-- The child's Placement Plan (recorded on the Placement Information Record on ICS);
+- The child/young person's Placement Plan (recorded on the Placement Information Record on LCS);

-- Any work which has been undertaken in supporting the child's placement;
+- Any work which has been undertaken in supporting the child/young person's placement;

-- If relevant: the child's care plan, personal education plan and pathway plan.
+- If relevant: the child/young person's care plan, personal education plan and pathway plan.

-Where the proposed placement has the effect of disrupting the arrangements made for the child's education and training - see Education of Children Looked After Procedure.
+Where the proposed placement has the effect of disrupting the arrangements made for the child/young person's education and training - see Education of Children Looked After Procedure.

 Where the proposed placement is out of area, see Placement Outside Hertfordshire Procedure.

-The chairperson should also ensure that the child, parent(s) and others who have been asked to contribute understand the purpose of the meeting, how it will be conducted and are given the opportunity to put their views and suggestions.
+The chairperson should also ensure that the child/young person's, parent(s) and others who have been asked to contribute understand the purpose of the meeting, how it will be conducted and are given the opportunity to put their views and suggestions.

-If children are not settling into their placement, or if there are concerns about the suitability of the placement, consideration should be given to the following:
+If children/young people are not settling into their placement, or if there are concerns about the suitability of the placement, consideration should be given to the following:

 - Whether it is possible to sustain the placement until the next looked after review by, for example, providing additional support to the placement;